tac550/SlickScan/README.md

 The goal is to allow very fast scanning, organization, and saving of multiple documents which were placed at-once into a scanner with a document feeder.

-The interface allows users to group pages into documents and save them as pages continue to be processed by the scanner.
+The interface allows users to group pages into documents and save them as additional pages continue to be processed by the scanner.

 ## Compatibility